gillchristian/heros-of-py/README.md

 ```

 you will find it is very short and has A LOT of todo's, so any PRs & issues are welcomed :)

+I run it on `python v3.4`, there should not be big issues with `v2.x` but I am not sure.